chadstr/drive-ai/README.md

 # drive-ai
 ## Coding A Self-Driving Car AI (Using Behavioral Cloning To Learn From Human Examples)

-Watch a [video demonstration](https://youtu.be/yjsqpEfjWIo) of the final trained model
+Watch a video demonstration of the final trained model [here](https://youtu.be/yjsqpEfjWIo).

 The goals / steps of this project are the following: